HousedHorse/reli2732-final/questions.md

     - A) The concepts of Atman and Jivas
     - B) The idea of clinging onto one's soul in life and in death
     - C) A and B
+    - D) Only the concept of Atman
-    - D) None of the above
+    - E) None of the above
 1. Dependent origination comes in a chain of how many stages?
     - A) 10
     - B) 8